mathwizard1232/django-book/README.md

 ## Known issues

 * Book isn't actually saved
-* Confirm book returns None / breaks flow
-* No auto-complete on author
 * No index page
+* Lookup of author should give more information on confirmation
+* Lookup of book should give more information on confirmation